This document describes the process and discussions that led to the Coding Style PER. Its goal is to explain the reasons behind each decision.

 The intent of this guide is to reduce cognitive friction when scanning code from different authors.
 It does so by enumerating a shared set of rules and expectations about how to format PHP code.
 When various authors collaborate across multiple projects, it helps to have one set of guidelines to be used among all those projects.
 Thus, the benefit of this guide is not in the rules themselves, but in the sharing of those rules.

-This PER is an extension of PSR-12, and therefore also an extension of PSR-1.
+This PER extends, expands and replaces PSR-12, and is therefore also an extension of PSR-1.
 With PSR-12 being the base of this PER, a list of differences is provided below to assist with migration, but it should be considered as an independent specification.

 This PER will include coding style guidelines related to new functionality added to PHP after the publication of PSR-12.
 This PER will also include clarifications on the text of PSR-12.